open-make/openmakewebsite/content/blog/2022-12-06-interview-openmri/index.en.md

 You can continue your own work and have advanced in it which gives you publications.

+We highlight the projects, you get visibility, you get something back and you're in a way part of this community.
 {{< /card2 >}}

 > You answered how many people have worked on a project and there are different levels of where they work on within two parts you mentioned.
 What are the occupations of the people, is it researchers or postdocs?

 {{< expand "Show answer">}}
-It's mostly researchers in different levels of their career,students, PhD students, postdocs and PI's, Bachelor thesis and master thesis.
+It's mostly researchers in different levels of their career,students, PhD students, post-docs and PIs, Bachelor thesis and master thesis.

 We do not have technicians dedicated for the project,